dharc-org/chad-ap/process/sparql/01/formal-competency-questions.md

 ```

 ## CQ_1.2
-Return the time period (start and end) in which the digitization process and the following software activity took place.
+What are the time spans during which the digitization process and the following software activities were carried out?

 ```SPARQL
 PREFIX crm: <http://www.cidoc-crm.org/cidoc-crm/>